-In Year 10 Psychology, students analyse a range of psychological concepts that can be used to examine, analyse and interpret behaviour of individuals and groups of people in different contexts.
+In Psychology, students analyse a range of psychological concepts that can be used to examine, analyse and interpret behaviour of individuals and groups of people in different contexts.
 They investigate psychology as a science, analysing and evaluating psychological evidence to formulate conclusions.
-Students also focus on ethical practices in research.
-Students learn about how performance is impacted by motivation and psychological arousal.
-Through the analysis and evaluation of evidence, students acquire an understanding of a broad range of scientific concepts as part of the Forensic Science topic.
-Students are introduced to development, through the topic Lifespan Psychology, and will use their knowledge of psychology perceptively and logically to explain behaviours.
+Students also focus on ethical practices in research, and how performance is impacted by motivation and psychological arousal.